Mayor Gary Lorenz

 Mark Holm, Mayor Pro-tem

 Mark Holm is serving his second term on the Ankeny City Council.
-As a council member, he serves on the Metro Waste Authority Board, Ankeny Sports Complex Foundation and Ankeny Uptown Association.
+As a council member, he serves on the City/School Subcommittee, Metro Waste Authority Board, and Ankeny Sports Complex Foundation.
 Mark also volunteers for the New Horizon Adult Care Center, Ankeny Summerfest Committee, Backpack Buddies and the Ankeny Service Center.
 Prior to his election to the City Council, Mark served on the Ankeny Zoning Board of Adjustment.

-Mark and his wife Kari (Vogt) have two sons.
+Mark and his wife Kari (Vogt) have three sons.
 Kari is a surgical nurse at Methodist Hospital.
 Kari is a graduate of Ankeny High School, Iowa State University and Grandview College.

 Mark was raised on a farm near Corydon, Iowa.
 He has a B.A. degree from Iowa State University, where he majored in political science.
 He works for the Iowa Department of Transportation and holds the title of Public Service Manager 1 in the Office of Right of Way in Ames, Iowa.
 In his position, he administers the statewide right of way acquisition and relocation assistance programs.